RandyBaeza/Caso-1-Diseno-de-software/README.md

 - Pending for team review revision

 ### 4.3.4 Special Cases
- #### 4.3.4.1 For Business Logic Components:
+ #### 4.3.4.1 For Business Logic in Components:

-- Create a separate hook to handle data and logic
+- Minimal logic in organisms, separate hooks/services for data handling

 - Keep the display component clean and focused on UI

 #### 4.3.4.2 For Complex Components:

-- Break into smaller sub-components
+- Break into sub-components (atoms → molecules → organisms)

 - Each sub-component follows the same workflow